Jansonboss/Deep_Learning_Pytorch/README.md

 Notes and tutorial for DL in Pytorch.
 This repository provides tutorial code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).

+We will use nbviewer since it render the jupyter notebook table of content pretty niccely :)

 <br/>

 ## **Table of Contents**